 COVID-19 Health & Safety Procedures

 North Central College is committed to providing a high quality camp experience that prioritizes the safety of all campers and staff.
-The following information outlines how North Central College is approaching the safe re-introduction of camps for summer 2021.

 Conference Services & Camps will continuously monitor guidance released by the Center for Disease Control (CDC); Illinois Department of Public Health (IDPH); Dupage County Health Department; and North Central College’s COVID-19 Institutional Response Team (IRT).
 The camp safety procedures & regulations listed below may evolve as recommendations, from the aforementioned parties change.